🇬🇧 UK · 2026/27 · Free

 Does salary sacrifice affect my mortgage?

-Some lenders are aware of salary sacrifice and will "add back" the sacrificed amount when assessing affordability.
-Ask your mortgage broker specifically about this before increasing your sacrifice amount.
+Potentially yes.
+Your official gross salary will be lower than your pre-sacrifice salary, and most lenders use gross income to determine maximum lending.
+Some lenders will "add back" the sacrificed amount when assessing affordability — ask your mortgage broker specifically about this before increasing your sacrifice amount significantly.

 Can my employer refuse salary sacrifice?

 Yes.
-Salary sacrifice requires an amendment to your employment contract, so it requires employer agreement.
-However, it's in your employer's interest to offer it for pension contributions — because they also save employer NI (13.8%) on the sacrificed amount.
-A £200/month pension sacrifice saves your employer £27.60/month per employee.
-Many forward-thinking employers pass some or all of this saving back to employees as an additional pension contribution.
+It requires a contract amendment, so employer agreement is needed.
+However, it's in your employer's interest too — they save 13.8% employer NI on the sacrificed amount.
+A £200/month sacrifice saves your employer £27.60/month per employee.
+Many forward-thinking employers pass some or all of this saving back as extra pension contributions.

 How to set up salary sacrifice

-1. Contact your HR or payroll team and request to opt in to salary sacrifice for your pension (or other scheme).
+1. Contact your HR or payroll team and request to opt in.

 2. They will issue a salary sacrifice agreement — a document showing the new lower gross salary.